-Personalized medicine is not just about what medication to choose, but also about how a medication is given to an individual patient.
-One important concept is “the right dose,” a personalized dose of medication adjusted according to the specific patient’s characteristics.
+Personalized medicine is not just about what medication to choose, but also about how a medication is given.
+One important concept is the right dose, a personalized dose of medication adjusted according to a person’s individual characteristics.

-Currently, oncologists use either a flat dose (all patients receive the same dose) or a dose based on body surface-area for some cancer drugs like chemotherapies.
-However, studies have shown that using these approaches leaves some people underdosed and others overdosed, and this can lead to less effective treatment, drug resistance and increased side effects.
+Currently, oncologists use either a flat dose (all patients receive the same dose) or a dose based on body surface area for some cancer drugs like chemotherapies.
+However, studies have shown that using these approaches leaves some people underdosed and others overdosed, which can lead to less effective treatment, drug resistance, and increased side effects.

 Giving the right dose, a personalized dose of medication, is important for maximizing effectiveness and minimizing toxicities.